neilg63/viewportScale/README.md

 For other supported combinations, use object notation:

 <pre>
-	/* Exactly 50% of viewport height and 25% of viewport width
+	/* Height, width and font-size scaled to match viewport width only
 	* Translates to:
 	* #my-element { max-height: 30vw; width: 20vw; font-size: 2vw; }
 	*/